-In this paper we use the Russian Longitudinal Monitoring Survey (RLMS) - the only representative Russian survey with a sizable panel component allowing for a dynamic analysis (Kozyreva, Kosolapov, and Popkin 2016).
+In this paper we use the Russian Longitudinal Monitoring Survey (RLMS) - the only representative Russian survey with a sizable panel component allowing for dynamic analysis (Kozyreva, Kosolapov, and Popkin 2016).
 The data are notable for their reliability, diversity, and applicability to a variety of research questions.
 The RLMS embraces information on people’s income and expenditure structure, their material well-being, educational and occupational behavior, health state and nutrition, migration, etc. RLMS sampling procedures have been thoroughly and extensively described elsewhere (Kozyreva, Kosolapov, and Popkin 2016).
 The present research uses all 23 waves (1994 - 2018) that are available as of May 14, 2020.
 Two years (1997 and 1999) are missing in the data because data was not collected in those years due to funding problems.
 The sub-sample selected for empirical investigation in this paper consists of working individuals aged 25-64 who are out of school and have positive labor market experience and income.

 Table 3.1 shows descriptive statistics for the key variables under focus and sample sizes by years.
 The average

-years of experience is relatively stable over time, years of education slightly go up with higher education level becoming increasingly popular in Russia just as the proportion with vocational education declined.
+years of experience is relatively stable over time, years of education slightly go up with higher education level becoming increasingly popular in Russia just as the proportion with vocational education declines.

 TABLE 3.1 Descriptive Statistics, RLMS